United Kingdom · tool

 Where locals eat — best neighborhoods

-Historic and atmospheric, with traditional pubs and restaurants tucked away in closes and wynds.
+Historic, atmospheric, traditional pubs and restaurants

 Dietary notes